 - (1) Modifications from the existing ordinances governing streets or ways or land use being requested. - (m) The projected schedule for development and the approximate times when final approvals would be requested. - (n) A statement of why the public interest would be served by the proposed development and wherein the proposed development would meet the objectives of this chapter. - § 145-89.
-Public hearings; grant or denial of tentative approval. - A. Public hearings for tentative approval for a PUD plan shall be held and conducted in accordance with the described procedure, conditions and regulations as specified in the Municipal Land Use Law (1975). - B. A transcript of the hearing shall be caused to be made by the Planning Board, the cost of which shall be paid by the applicant.
+Public hearings; grant or denial of tentative approval. - A. Public hearings for tentative approval for a PUD planshall be held and conducted in accordance with the described procedure, conditions and regulations as specified in the Municipal Land Use Law (1975). - B. A transcript of the hearing shall be caused to be made by the Planning Board, the cost of which shall be paid by the applicant.
 Copies shall be made available at cost to any party to the proceeding, and all exhibits accepted in evidence shall be properly identified and the reason for the exclusion clearly noted in the record.
-A report on the proposed planned unit development by the Department of Planning and Development shall be prepared and filed with the Planning Board not less than five (5) days before the public hearing and shall be available for public inspection during reasonable hours. - C. The Planning Board may continue the hearing from time to time, and the Planning Board may refer the matter back to the Department of Planning and Development for a further report, a copy of which shall be filed for record without delay. - D. Presentation of evidence.

-- (1) At the public hearing, the applicant shall present evidence as to the planned unit development's: - (a) General character and substance. - (b) Objectives and purposes to be served. - (c) Adequacy and completeness of standards. - (d) Satisfactory application for standards in specific details of design and organization of elements and plans. - (e) Economic feasibility. - (f) Environmental impact. - (g) Time factors and sequential development potentials. - (h) Conformity to comprehensive plans for township development. - (2) To this end, factual evidence and expert opinion shall be submitted by the developers in the form of such necessary maps, charts, reports, models and other tangible materials presented by attorneys, architects, engineers, realtors, professional planners and economists as will clearly state for record the full nature and extent of the proposal.
+A report on the proposed planned unit development by the Department of Planning and Development shall be prepared and filed with the Planning Board not less than five (5) days before the public hearing and shall be available for public inspection during reasonable hours. - C. The Planning Board may continue the hearing from time to time, and the Planning Board may refer the matter back to the Department of Planning and Development for a further report, a copy of which shall be filed for record without delay. - D. Presentation of evidence. - (1) At the public hearing, the applicant shall present evidence as to the planned unit development's: - (a) General character and substance. - (b) Objectives and purposes to be served. - (c) Adequacy and completeness of standards. - (d) Satisfactory application for standards in specific details of design and organization of elements and plans. - (e) Environmental impact, if the Natural Resource Inventory or Master Plan notes that the area is characterized by sensitive environmental features. - (f) Time factors and sequential development potentials. - (g) Conformity to comprehensive plans for township development. - (2) To this end, factual evidence and expert opinion shall be submitted by the developers in the form of such necessary maps, charts, reports, models and other tangible materials presented by attorneys, architects, engineers, realtors, professional planners and economists as will clearly state for record the full nature and extent of the proposal.